jgrodziski/metav/docs/doc.md

 `metav.release`.

 #### Notes on the naming process.
-To name a project metav takes several things into account.
+To name a project metav takes several things into account:
 - the name of the git root dir
 - the git prefix leading to the root of the module
 - the `:metav/use-full-name?` option